thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/4-connect-to-the-mcp-server.md

-# Connect to the MCP Server and MCP Gateway
+# Connect to the MCP Server

 ### Step 1: Activate the local environment